cloudControl/documentation/Add-on Documentation/Deployment/SSL.md

 To enable SSL support for custom domains like `www.example.com` or `secure.example.com` you need the SSL add-on.
 Root or naked domains like `example.com` are not supported.

-Currently the SSL add-on is not fully automated but needs manual approval by one of our support engineers.

-Please follow the following simple steps to add SSL support to your deployment.
+Please follow these three simple steps to add SSL support to your deployment.

  1. Acquire a signed certificate from your certificate authority of trust.
  2. Ensure the key is not protected by a passphrase.
  3. Add the SSL addon providing the certificate, the private key and certificate-chain files.

+Note: Please allow up to one hour for DNS changes to propagate before they go into effect.

 ### Adding the SSL addon

-To add the SSL addon simply provide the aforementioned files using the respective parameters of the addon.add command.
+To add the SSL addon simply provide the paths to the files provided by the certificate authority using the respective parameters of the addon.add command.

  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert path/to/CERT_FILE --key path/to/KEY_FILE --chain path/to/CHAIN_FILE
  ~~~

 In order to check the status of the addon you can do the following.

  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon ssl.host
  ~~~

 ## HTTPS Redirects

 HTTPS termination is done at the routing tier.
 Requests are then routed via HTTP to one of your app's clones.
 To determine if a request was made via HTTPS originally the routing tier sets the `X-FORWARDED-PROTO` header to `https`.
 The header is only set for requests that arrived via HTTPS at the routing tier.
 This allows you to redirect accordingly.